 By August, Iran had produced 190 kg of 20 percent uranium since this work started in early 2010, nearing the amount needed for one bomb.
-But roughly half had been fed into conversion for making fuel for a Tehran research reactor, or was about to be.
+But roughly half was fed into conversion for making fuel for a Tehran research reactor, or is about to be.

-Producing reactor fuel has always been Iran's stated purpose for refining uranium to 20 percent fissile purity.
-The West fears Tehran's ultimate goal is to develop atom bomb capability, a charge it rejects.
+Making research reactor fuel has always been Iran's stated purpose for refining uranium to 20 percent purity.
+The West fears the Islamic Republic's ultimate goal is to develop atom bomb capability, a charge it rejects.

 IRANIAN NUCLEAR SIGNAL?

-"The conversion to oxide is relevant because it demonstrates that there is a civilian purpose for the 20 percent product and because the time for reconversion would have to be factored into the break-out scenario," said Mark Fitzpatrick at the International Institute for Strategic Studies (IISS) think-tank.
+"The conversion to oxide is relevant because it demonstrates that there is a civilian purpose for the 20 percent product," said nuclear expert Mark Fitzpatrick at the International Institute for Strategic Studies (IISS) think-tank.